-Commemorate all the brilliant books, amazing authors, incredible illustrators and (most importantly) reading in general this World Book Day.
+Commemorate all the brilliant books, amazing authors, incredible illustrators and (most importantly) reading in general this Book Lovers Day.

 To help everyone join in the celebration, we've compiled a range of fantastic quizzes, courses and even some eBooks for you to get stuck in to - all for FREE.
 Choose from the tiles of resources below and discover even more about your favourite authors and books

 As adults we sometimes struggle to justify our feelings about particular books, but children are quite clear about what they like and don't like.
 It is possible to get children to discuss why they liked or did not like particular books and to encourage them to think more deeply about the books they've read.
 This free course, Encouraging book talk in the school library, offers ideas and activities to engage pupils in discussing books.
 It is aimed at librarians, teaching assistants and other adults working with pupils in school libraries.Learn more ❯Encouraging book talk in the school library

 How did translators go about converting the anagram 'Tom Marvolo Riddle'?
 Fernando Rosell-Aguilar explores the tricky business of translating J.K.
 Rowling's fun and creative words into 80 other languages.Read now ❯Harry Potter and the Translator’s Challenge

 Roald Dahl: the incredible storyteller loved by millions or a belittling bully?
 Find out what his character was like in this article.Read now ❯The man behind Matilda – what Roald Dahl was really like

 Exclusive to OpenLearn, OU experts have created guides to introduce some key works of fiction for you to download and read on your prefered device.
 Inspired by the BBC Four series The Secret Life of Books.Take part now ❯Download free eBook guides to famous literary works